ceph/ceph/doc/mgr/dashboard.rst

 consists of a username, a password (stored in encrypted form using ``bcrypt``), an optional name, and an optional email address.

+If a new user is created via Web UI, it is possible to set an option that this user must assign a new password when they log in for the first time.

 User accounts are stored in MON's configuration database, and are globally shared across all ceph-mgr instances.